TrackIt@NUS - Developer Guide

 Managing contacts is an essential part of any student’s life.
 Hence, TrackIt@NUS includes a contact manager for students to keep track of all their contacts.
 To better support NUS students, a contact can hold any number (can be 0) of tags.
 If a tag matches an existing module code, editing/deleting the module will edit/delete the tag as well.

-To remove all tags from a contact, simply type C edit INDEX t/
+To remove all tags from a contact, simply type C edit INDEX t/ (use the t/ prefix but do not provide any tag).

 4.4.2 Current Implementation